LamaAni/filebase_api/README.md

 <tr>
 </table>

-Or when using REST,
+To call the index.html api with REST,

 ```url
 http://[my_domain]/index.html?API=v1&x=40
 ```

-Notice, `*.code.js` in NodeJS or `*.code.py` in python are unauthorized to all callers.
+`*.code.js` will never be served to any client and is private.

 # Core principles